The Basics: What If You’re Asked to Manage a Translation and Localization Project?

 Zen Mind, Beginner’s Mind

 In this series, I’m going to enter what is known in Zen as ‘beginner’s mind’, a mindset that resets perception of how the translation and localization process works.
-By understanding or revisiting the basics, you can ensure a quality translation experience while maintaining cost controls and making your deadlines.
-Like most businesses these days, translation and localization (T&L) is constantly evolving with major breakthroughs in tech like Neural Machine Translation (MT) and project management workflows that can really streamline every step of the process.
+By understanding or revisiting the basics, you can ensure a quality translation and localization process, while maintaining cost controls and making your deadlines.
+Like most businesses these days, translation and localization services is constantly evolving with major breakthroughs in tech like Neural Machine Translation (MT) and project management workflows that can really streamline every step of the process.

 Let’s start at a hypothetical beginning: Your company has never developed products for a different language from your native language (I realize that this is increasingly unlikely but maybe you as an individual have never been exposed to the process.
 This is for you too.)
 Management or marketing has determined that you are going global, starting with China; a market too large to ignore.
 And you’ve been tasked with translating your product information into Chinese, including finding vendors, getting estimates, setting timelines (scope), and implementing a quality control system to make sure that your translation is culturally relevant.
 Unfortunately you don’t speak Chinese, have no one around who does, nor are you aware of what might offend people or simply confuse them if the translation isn’t correct.